 At about 2:45 p.m. on April 18, a group of Buddhists came to Lake Murray to release four pet animals at the lake.
-The three women and one man, who were dressed in robes, explained to Karen, one of the park's rangers, that it was required in the Buddhist tradition to free their two turtles and two parakeets on that very day.
-Karen objected.
+The three women and one man, who were dressed in robes, explained to "Beth," one of the park's rangers, that it was required in the Buddhist tradition to free their two turtles and two parakeets on that very day.
+Beth objected.

-Karen told me it was sad because the birds would be a sacrifice to the wild.
-I wondered if that was the idea, but my sadness was interrupted by Karen telling me the story of the giant goldfish that the Buddhists set free last year.
+Beth told me it was sad because the birds would be a sacrifice to the wild.
+I wondered if that was the idea, but my sadness was interrupted by Beth telling me the story of the giant goldfish that the Buddhists set free last year.

 "How big is a giant goldfish?"
 I asked.
-Karen laughed and said that the goldfish grew to 100 lbs.
+Beth laughed and said that the goldfish grew to 100 lbs.